Vivek-Kasturi/snowflake-cortex-unstructured-data-lab/README.md

 ## Disclaimer

 This is a learning project based on a Snowflake-provided lab.
 The data and core concepts are from Snowflake Quickstarts.

+## Data

+This lab utilizes sample data (customer reviews, images, and audio files) provided by Snowflake and hosted on a public S3 bucket.

+**The data is automatically loaded when you run the `setup.sql` script.** The script creates external stages that reference the following location:

+`s3://sfquickstarts/tastybytes-voc/`

+You do not need to download any data manually.
+The SQL `COPY INTO` and stage `TO_FILE()` commands will seamlessly ingest the data directly from this source into your Snowflake tables and stages.